Effective May 19, 2026

 We may update these terms from time to time.
 When we do, we'll update the effective date at the top of this page.
 If the changes are material, we'll notify you by email.
 Continued use of OnThree after changes take effect means you accept the updated terms.

-These terms are governed by the laws of the State of California, without regard to its conflict of law provisions.
-Any disputes will be resolved in the courts of San Diego County, California.
+These terms are governed by the laws of the State of Delaware, without regard to its conflict of law provisions.
+Any disputes will be resolved in the courts of the State of Delaware.